Plantagenet Of Lancaster

 In 1350, at the age of ten, John was present at the naval Battle of Winchelsea, where, it is said, his life was saved by Henry of Grosmont, Duke of Lancaster, who attacked the huge Spanish ship that engaged the ship that John and his elder brother Edward, the Prince of Wales were sailing in.
 Described as tall and well-built by contemporaries, John's first child was an illegitimate daughter, Blanche (1359-1388/89).
 Blanche was the daughter of John's mistress Marie de St. Hilaire of Hainaut who was a lady-in-waiting to his mother, Queen Philippa.

 Edward III arranged John's marriage to the wealthy heiress Blanche of Lancaster on 19 May 1359, at Reading Abbey in Berkshire.
-Blanche, the daughter of Henry Plantagenet of Grosmont, 1st Duke of Lancaster and his wife Isabel de Beaumont, was John's third cousin, both were great great grandchildren of King Henry III.
+Blanche of Lancaster, the daughter of Henry of Grosmont, 1st Duke of Lancaster and his wife Isabel de Beaumont, was John's third cousin, both were great great grandchildren of King Henry III.
 Blanche descended from Henry's younger son, Edmund Crouchback, Earl of Lancaster.
 The whole royal family attended the wedding, Edward III presented the fourteen year old Blanche with expensive gifts of jewellery.

 On the death of Henry of Grosmont in 1361, John inherited half his lands and the title Earl of Lancaster, he also became the 14th Baron of Halton and 11th Lord of Bowland.
 John acquired the rest of Henry's great estates when Blanche's sister, Maud, Countess of Leicester, died on 10 April 1362.
 He received the title Duke of Lancaster from his father the king on 13th November 1362.